Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sherlock Holmes House Museum| ©Elliott Brown

-As if that were not enough, you can take advantage of your visit to the Madame Tussauds museum to visit other attractions offered by the district in which it is located, Marylebone.
+• Marylebone: As if that were not enough, you can take advantage of your visit to the Madame Tussauds museum to get to know other attractions offered by the district in which it is located, Marylebone.
 This area, south of Regent's Park, has the largest concentration of Georgian houses in London.
 Several terraced houses by John Nash, the famous English architect, embellish the southern end of the busiest royal park in the city.

-Just 200 meters from the museum, at 221b Baker Street, you can discover where Arthur Conan Doyle's most perceptive detective ever lived.
-Converted into an exhibition, the Sherlock Holmes Museum building, dating from 1815, is furnished exactly like the apartment described in the books.
+• The Sherlock Holmes House Museum: Just 200 meters from the museum, at 221b Baker Street, you can discover where the most perceptive detective in history lived according to Arthur Conan Doyle.
+Converted into an exhibition, the Sherlock Holmes Museum building, dating from 1815, has been furnished exactly like the apartment described in the books.

-If you have shopping to do, take the opportunity to stop by London's 'Fifth Avenue'.
-A little more than 1 kilometer from Madame Tussauds, on Oxford Street, you will find almost anything, from the most basic souvenirs to the latest fashions of great designers.
-It's a must-see at Christmas, when the streets are decked out in lights and decorations creating a really special atmosphere.
+• Oxford Street: If you have shopping to do, take the opportunity to go through the 'Fifth Avenue' of London.
+A little more than 1 kilometer from Madame Tussauds, in Oxford Street, you will find almost anything, from the most basic souvenirs to the latest fashions of great designers.
+It is a must at Christmas, when the streets are decked out in lights and decorations creating a really special atmosphere.

 Vicky's Top Traveller Tip